JMestre32/CS50-Intro-To-Programming-with-Python/Loops/README.md

 To access list elements we use the list name and [n] where n is a number.
 This is exemplified in the hogwarts.py program.

-There is a function <stronger> len </stronger> that allows you to find the length of a list.
+There is a function <strong> len </strong> that allows you to find the length of a list.
 This allows you to iterate through a list using numbers, if that is how you prefer going through a list.

 Another way to go through a list and print its elements is just by going through the list and assigning each value to a variable and printing that variable until there are no more values in the list.